IndicoDataSolutions/Indico-Solutions-Toolkit/README.md

 You can also set WORKFLOW_ID (workflow w/ single extraction model), MODEL_NAME (extraction model name) and DATASET_ID (uploaded dataset).
 If you don't set these 3 env variables, test configuration will upload a dataset and create a workflow.

-Note: spacy isn't a requirement to install the package, but is a requirement to run the full test suite as it is part of "staggered loop".

 ```
 pytest